-The Fund has three equity managers - one passive UK fund manager, UBS 27% of the Fund management, and two active global managers.
-Lazard Asset 17% Management with and Wellington Investment Management with 17% of the Fund as at 31st March 2013.
-Fixed interest investments were managed by Foreign & Colonial (F&C) with 16% of the Fund and property via a Unit Trust with provided exposure to alternative assets in the form of global tactical asset allocation representing 2% of the Fund's assets.
+The Fund has three equity managers - one passive UK fund manager, UBS with 31% of the Fund under management, and two active global equity managers, Lazard Asset Management with 19% and Wellington Investment Management with 19% of the Fund as at 31st March 2012.
+Fixed interest investments were managed by Foreign & Colonial (F&C) with 18% of the Fund and property via a Unit Trust with Threadneedle amounting to 12% of the Fund.
+BlackRock provided exposure to alternative assets in the form of global tactical asset allocation representing 2% of the Fund's assets.
+Following the liquidation of the currency mandate and a build up of cash, overseas equity futures positions were put in place pending the investment into the multi-asset absolute return fund(s).
+The list of Fund Managers and the proportions of assets under management are shown below with comparisons against the prior year: